sh4dowxanuj/Universe/changes/YOUTUBE_FIX_SUMMARY.md

 # YouTube Audio Fetching, Playing & Downloading - Fix Summary

 ## Overview
-This document summarizes all changes made to fix YouTube audio fetching, playing, and downloading functionality in the BlackHole music player app due to YouTube's 2024-25 API changes.
+This document summarizes all changes made to fix YouTube audio fetching, playing, and downloading functionality in the Universe music player app due to YouTube's 2024-25 API changes.

 ---